top of page

 Grant_Wood_-_American_Gothic_edited_edit

 Did you know that Grant Wood, the artist behind American Gothic (1930), was queer?
 While his famous painting is often seen as a straightforward depiction of rural America, a closer look at Wood’s life reveals a much more complex story.
-His personal experiences—his deep bond with his sister Nan (who posed for the painting), his close relationships with male assistants, and his coded artistic expressions—challenge the traditional narrative surrounding his work.
+His personal experiences, his close relationships with male assistants and his coded artistic expressions challenge the traditional narrative surrounding his work.
 As the Whitney Museum’s recent retrospective put it, “Wood’s homosexuality is the code that unlocks the truth to his art.”

 Demuth Figure 5 Gold.JPG